Sofia-Andersson/project-weather-app/README.md

 If we had more time we would add more features such as Geolocation Api, and the ability to use a text input field to search any city in the world

+Branches and full history can be seen here: https://github.com/joeohm/project-weather-app

 ## View it live

 https://helpful-pony-3b978e.netlify.app/